 The Internet has made our lives smaller.
 We are all a part of a digital “web” of social networks spun by technology.
 Our ability to pick up any kind of electronic device and “connect” with the rest of the world in the matter of seconds attests to the level of power we have at our fingertips, but with great power comes great responsibility.
 When the Internet became popular in the average household in the early to mid-90s, we were all like children on Christmas morning—excited to log on and hear AOL’s coined greeting “You’ve got mail”, via a dial-up signal.
 Our society was so consumed with our new “toy” that we really weren’t sure of how to handle it.
 Now, twenty years later, we face a number of challenges and controversies, such as cyber theft, identity theft, plagiarism, and even sharing and managing personal information.

 To make matters more critical, just –not- having anything negative is not going to cut it anymore.
 If there is nothing on your name, then your invisibility can speak volumes.
 If someone looks you up and finds the only thing to your name is someone else doing something completely unrelated to what you do, or a personal profile that doesn’t feature anything related to your business, it’s not a good look in comparison to those who have profiles, published documents, appearances in guest posts and press releases relating to their business ventures.
-Online Reputation Management isn’t about suppressing or curing the negative, as much as bringing the positive truth and personal branding to the forefront.
-In our years of practice, we’ve found that the best success with Online Reputation Management is to build a foundation.
+Business Reputation Management isn’t about suppressing or curing the negative, as much as bringing the positive truth and personal branding to the forefront.
+In our years of practice, we’ve found that the best success with Internet Reputation Management is to build a foundation.